 A2.
 Additional Information on Military Rotations

 The major concern for our exclusion restriction comes from the possibility that particular division headquarters are moved from one area to another based on current or anticipated violence levels.
 However, division headquarters movements were planned well in advance with the CENTCOM Force Requirements Enhanced Database (FRED) and it is virtually impossible to change the planned movement of a division headquarters with even a few months’ notice.
 Provided that there is not autocorrelation in violence levels over periods longer than the time required to reassign, the movement of a division headquarters, and the reshaping of division AORs once they arrive is small, the assignment of division headquarters to areas cannot be correlated with contemporaneous violence.
 Appendix Figure 1 demonstrates that the autocorrelation in violence is not long enough to assign divisions based on unit characteristics or preferences.
-This evidence supports our assumption that force rotations are be independent of other determinants of violence.
+This evidence supports our assumption that force rotations are independent of other determinants of violence.

 Appendix Table 2.
 Number of District Weeks Held by Each US Armed Forces Division